Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-We now turn to the $k-$dependence of the observed hybridization and the resulting $k-$dependent renormalization of the Fermi velocity in CeTe$_3$.
-As mentioned before, such a $k-$dependence could possibly explain the dichotomy between the carrier's masses probed in transport and specific heat, often seen in heavy fermion materials.
-In Fig. \ref{Fig3}, we show electronic dispersions along several different momentum lines in CeTe$_3$ as indicated in panel (h).
-It is obvious that the hybridization of the itinerant states with the localized 260 meV multiplet is not the same in all the spectra shown in Fig.\ref{Fig3}(a-f).
-The dispersions extracted by Lorentzian fitting of momentum distribution curves (MDC) are also shown and are replotted in Fig. \ref{Fig3}(i,j) along with the approximate Fermi velocity renormalization factors \cite{Valla1999a}.
-Although the effect on the Fermi velocities is generally small, it is important to realize that it varies around the Fermi surface: the renormalization is $k-$dependent.
-Therefore, we have demonstrated that hybridization between the itinerant states and the localized $4f$ moments, the essential part of the Kondo physics that can result in heavy fermion character, can indeed be $k-$dependent.
-Although this possibility has been suggested before, it has never been quantitatively demonstrated \cite{Vyalikh2010,Posey2024}.
-Had the localized state been closer to the Fermi level, the renormalization would be much stronger and the mass of the carriers could vary drastically.
-Again, the remnants of another localized $4f$ state near the Fermi level would additionally enhance the effective masses, but these effects remain beyond our detection limits.
+We now turn to the $k-$dependence of the observed hybridization and the resulting $k-$dependent renormalization of the Fermi velocity in \ce{CeTe3}.
+As mentioned before, such a $k-$dependence could possibly explain the dichotomy between the carrier's masses probed in transport and specific heat, often seen in HF materials.
+In Fig. \ref{Fig3}, we show dispersions along several different momentum lines in \ce{CeTe3} as indicated in panel (g).
+The spectra in panels (a-c) were performed at $\sim2-3$ K, in the regime where the Kondo effect is both present and coherent. \cite{zeng_kondo-coupled_2025} We note that there are no observable changes in the spectra upon lowering temperature from $\sim 10$ to $\sim2-3$ K. However, it is obvious that the hybridization of the itinerant states with the localized $-260$ meV multiplet is not the same in all the spectra.
+The dispersions extracted by Lorentzian fitting of momentum distribution curves (MDC) are also shown and are replotted in Fig. \ref{Fig3}(e).\cite{Valla1999a}